d2si/sovereign-keys/README.md

 ### Authorize

 There is no conventional authorization mechanism implemented in `Sovereign Keys`.
 This is because the `Instance Secret` is cryptographically linked to an instance ID.
 Technically, it means that when we first wrap the `Instance Secret` with the `Customer Master Key`, we insert the requesting instance ID in the AES256-GCM Additional Authenticated Data.
-The way AES256-GCM is implemented guarantees that the HSM will **refuse** to unwrap the `Instance Secret` if `Sovereign Keys` does not provide the exact same Additional Authenticated Data that where provided for the previous wrap operation.
+The way AES256-GCM is implemented guarantees that the HSM will **refuse** to unwrap the `Instance Secret` if `Sovereign Keys` does not provide the exact same Additional Authenticated Data that were provided for the previous wrap operation.

 Therefore, if a customer instance tries to ask `Sovereign Keys` to decrypt a secret it does not own, one of two things can happen:
 - the "rogue" customer instance tries to include the "owner" instance ID in the decrypt call, in that case the authentication will fail because it is impossible that 2 different instances shares the same IP in the same VPC at the same time;
-- the "rogue" customer instance include its own instance ID in the decrypt call, in that case the authentication will succeed but the AES256-GCM Additional Authenticated Data will no longer be correct and the decryption will fail in the HSM.
+- the "rogue" customer instance includes its own instance ID in the decrypt call, in that case the authentication will succeed but the AES256-GCM Additional Authenticated Data will no longer be correct and the decryption will fail in the HSM.

 If you **DO** want to transfer the "ownership" of an `Instance Secret` from one instance to another (e.g. to restore a snapshot to another EC2 instance), there is a special `Sovereign Keys` API call specifically for this operation that will be properly traced in the audit logs.